ununhexium/foiegras/README.md

 ## Run the tests

-* Review the benchmark options.
+* Review the benchmark options above the main function.
 * Free several GB of disk space.
 * Execute the main function in `Benchmark.kt`.
 * Clean up the `generated` folder.